sbedford/sbedford.github.io/_posts/2026-06-24-agentic1-fundamentals.md

 The frameworks come later, once you know what they're actually doing for you.

-They exist to accelerate development cycles.

-With that principle in mind, I'm building the Agentic Golf Caddy against the raw Anthropic SDK.

-Now, the [Anthropic GoLang SDK](https://github.com/anthropics/anthropic-sdk-go) is basically a strongly typed wrapper around the Anthropic API — requests, responses, and action verbs.
+With that principle in mind, I'm building the Agentic Golf Caddy against the raw [Anthropic Go SDK](https://github.com/anthropics/anthropic-sdk-go) which is basically a strongly typed wrapper around the Anthropic API — requests, responses, and action verbs.

 Using a more full featured AI framework like a LangChain or similar would obviously provide a lot more higher level abstractions around the conceptts we'll need to manage - memory, agent loops, tooling, etc.